aedimoff/Willow/README.md

 ### Saving Listings
 <img width="1000" alt="Screen Shot 2021-09-01 at 11 06 35 AM" src="https://user-images.githubusercontent.com/76131255/131722101-4764f516-5eae-47a1-90c1-59f25e333e0d.png">

 Users can save their favorite listings for later reference.
-When a user clicks on the heart-shaped save icon a Redux action is triggered that add the user's ID and the saved listing's ID to a joins table.
+When a user clicks on the heart-shaped save icon a Redux action is triggered that adds the user's ID and the saved listing's ID to a joins table.

 When the user navigates to their "My Saved Listings" page, a custom Rails route is utilized to retrieve listings from the database using a `.where` query.